Australian Ally Conference 2018

 Perth, Western Australia

-The 2nd Australian Ally Network Conference will be hosted by Curtin University in Perth on 27-28 September 2018.
-Please diarise the dates!
+The 2nd Australian Ally Network Conference was hosted by Curtin University in Perth on 27-28 September 2018.

 Achieving marriage equality in Australia in 2017 was a highpoint in the struggle for the human rights of LGBTIQ+ people.
 However, we know that this accomplishment does not mean that all LGBTIQ+ people enjoy all of the same human rights as people who are not LGBTIQ+.
 Although the marriage equality debate foreground some of the best aspects of Australian society, it also exposed entrenched social, cultural, political, economic and other forms of discrimination and harmful attitudes.
 Marriage equality is an important step towards inclusion, but there is much more to do for the human rights and social justice of all LGBTIQ+ people.

 Michael Kirby notes that “LGBTIQ people continue to live with social exclusion and homophobia in the broader society, in their studies and in the workplace.
 It is through education and networks, such as the Ally Networks that these attitudes and experiences are changed.
 Australia’s universities have a significant role to play in educating their students about the importance of diversity and inclusion.
 Universities also have a leading role as major employers’ in ensuring they promote best practice and equity in the workplace.
 By creating a respectful and supportive culture the universities’ Ally networks contribute substantially to that environment and change.”